 “Speaking up can be risky both for the artists and for our staff,” explains Hella.
 “This is why we had to impose some rules at Tarkib.
 In our artworks and events, we do not talk about religion, politics, or sex.
 That helps to protect our artists.”
 Tarkib also keeps a low profile with its public events, with little advertising.
 “People who know how to find us will come”, says Hella.

-Despite these challenges, Tarkib has been continued to bring contemporary arts to the general public.
+Despite these challenges, Tarkib has continued to bring contemporary arts to the general public.
 “There is no other contemporary art centre in Iraq.
 When we started our activities, many people came expecting traditional art.
-They found multimedia installations instead, and many of were shocked.
+They found multimedia installations instead, and many were shocked.
 The public has grown much more receptive since then.”

 Most of Tarkib’s audience is young, as are its artists.
 Forty percent of the audience are women.
 “We did not have to try and get women to come to our events, it happened naturally,” states Hella, “We are, however, trying to encourage more women to pursue an artistic career, as they face more prejudice.”